NeoIsThere/IR/README.md

 - 11 - 49	Colors are more similar than opposite
 - 100	Colors are exact opposite.

+**Ideas for new features:**
+- A database of pictures of thousands of differents objects so we can tell the program to look for a "TV", a "lion" or anything specific without providing a picture.
+- The database could have many pictures of the same object under different angles and coloration for better recognition
+- Self improving algorithms by trial and error.
+The algorithm would suggest what he thinks is a "car" for example and a human would confirm or reject.
+The algorithm will have to adapt consequently to provide better suggestions.

 _keep this README updated!_